 Bad faith is a hybrid tort similar to, yet different and distinct from, an action for breach of contract.
 In fact, bad faith was developed in common law because contract remedies were inadequate to deal with types of inappropriate, oppressive and unfair behavior.
 The use of bad faith is not limited to insurance contracts alone, but when applied in the insurance context, it offers the best consumer remedy to individual insureds whose insurance claims are not handled fairly.

 Bad faith claims are usually paired with Chapter 75 unfair trade practice claims.
-Therefore, the paper concludes with a brief discussion of the application of Chapter 75 to these claims.
+Therefore, this article concludes with a brief discussion of the application of Chapter 75 to these claims.

-The first stop in the General Statutes when analyzing a bad faith claim should be N.C.
+The first stop in the General Statutes, when analyzing a bad faith claim, should be N.C.
 Gen. Stat. §58-63-15 , entitled "Unfair Methods of Competition and Unfair or Deceptive Acts or Practices."
 This statute was amended and renumbered, so earlier appellate decisions refer to the predecessor statute, N.C.
 Gen. Stat. § 58-54.4.
 There are thirteen sub-parts to the statute, but two of the sub-parts, (1) and (11), are particularly important.
-Subsections (1) and (11) are excerpted and attached in the Appendix.

 Section (1) is not utilized as frequently as Section (11), but it has great utility especially when used in conjunction with the Chapter 75 claim.
 Statements and correspondence from carriers regarding claims frequently include misrepresentations or mischaracterizations of policy language, and such statements are made to induce policyholders to take less or no benefits.
 Silence when there is a duty to speak has been construed as a misrepresentation.
 There are no references in Section (1) to "frequency" or to the Commissioner of Insurance.